liangcj/AcerC720CrunchBang/README.md

 To do so we will take advantage of `xdotool`, which allows you to run keyboard or mouse events from the terminal.
 Steps:

+* Install `xdotool` if you don't already have it.
+Use `sudo apt-get install xdotool` if you need to install it.
 * `ctrl-alt-up` and `ctrl-alt-down` are already mapped to something else in `rc.xml` that I don't use (they are mapped to workspace switching, but I prefer `ctrl-alt-left` and `ctrl-alt-righ` for workspace switching anyway), so comment them out.
 Roughly lines 196-207, near the start of the `<keyboard>` section.
 Comment a chunk by enclosing the lines between `<!--` and `-->`
 * Add the following between `<keyboard>` and `</keyboard>` in `rc.xml`.